-During the first six, you will be assigned one or more pupil supervisors – a barrister in the same set of chambers or Authorised Training Organisation (ATO) that you will shadow and for whom you will undertake, at least during your first six, supervised work, such as legal research and drafting court documents.
-You will be covered by your pupil supervisor’s insurance until you complete your pupillage (the first 12 months) and hold a full practising certificate.
+During the non-practising period, you will be assigned one or more pupil supervisors – barristers in the same Authorised Education and Training Organisation (AETO) that you will shadow and for whom you will undertake, at least during your non-practising period, supervised work, such as legal research and drafting court documents.
+You will be covered by your pupil supervisor’s insurance until you complete your pupillage and hold a full practising certificate.

 Throughout the course of your pupillage, you will find yourself attending court with your pupil supervisor and other barristers.
 Although you will not be a fully qualified barrister until you have successfully completed pupillage, you will be expected to dress like a barrister.
 Traditionally, all pupils are required to wear a suit, whether or not they are attending court.

-Pupillage lasts for 12 months and is broken up into the ‘first six’ months and the ‘second six’ months.
-Although the format of pupillage will vary between each chambers, traditionally your first six is non-practising and largely spent shadowing your pupil supervisor and other members of chambers.
-In your second six, you may be eligible to undertake cases on your own, albeit under close supervision and subject to permission being granted from your Head of Chambers
+Pupillage can last up to 24 months and is broken up into two periods: non-practising and practising.
+Although the format of pupillage will vary between AETOs, traditionally your non-practising period will be spent shadowing your pupil supervisors and other members of the AETO.
+In your practising period, you may be eligible to undertake cases on your own, albeit under close supervision and subject to permission being granted from your pupil supervisor.

-Clerks are chambers’ staff and they are responsible for generating and assigning work to barristers, as well as managing barristers’ diaries.
+Clerks and practice managers are chambers’ staff and they are responsible for generating and assigning work to barristers, as well as managing barristers’ diaries.
 They are familiar with court procedure and etiquette.

 When undertaking pupillage, you will have the opportunity to meet and interact with many different solicitors.
 Traditionally, a self-employed barrister receives the majority of their instructions from solicitors.
 However, you may find that you build a Public Access practice following successful completion of pupillage.
 This is where, in suitable cases, barristers take instructions directly from clients, without the need for a solicitor.